ninewise/dissertation/on-the-side/applications.md

 ...
 ```

-The UMGAP uses exact substring matching to identify reads.
-The next
+UMGAP uses exact substring matching to identify reads.
+The next step
-step of the pipeline maps each 9-mer encountered in each of the protein
+of the pipeline maps each 9-mer encountered in each of the protein
 fragments via a provided index file.
 The available index files pair
 each peptide from the UniProtKB onto the lowest common ancestor of all
 proteins it occurs in.